greyhands2/snerdmq-go/README.md

 * **`RateLimitGroup` (`string`)** & **`MaxPerMinute` (`int`)**: If the queue processes more tasks in this group than the allowed limit within a 60-second window, further tasks are temporarily paused.
 * **`ExecuteAt` (`string` | `time.Time`)**: A timestamp of when the job should be executed in the future.
 * **`Cron` (`string`)**: A cron expression (e.g. `"0 * * * *"`) for recurring jobs.
 Shorthands like `"2h"` or `"10m"` are also supported.
+* **`WebhookUrl` (`string`)**: By providing a webhook URL, SnerdMQ will completely bypass your local Go handlers and dispatch the task payload via an HTTP POST request directly to the specified URL.

+### 🌐 HTTP Webhooks (Serverless Execution)
+You can configure a task to execute externally via an HTTP POST request.
+By setting a `WebhookUrl`, the internal background processor will skip any registered handlers (`queue.RegisterHandler`) and directly invoke the HTTP endpoint.

+If the HTTP endpoint returns a non-200 status code, it triggers a retry.
+If it permanently fails (reaches `maxRetries`), the Dead Letter Queue event is automatically fired via a final HTTP POST to the same `WebhookUrl` but with the header `X-SnerdMQ-Event: MaxRetriesReached`.

 ### 🕒 Cron Jobs vs. Retryable Jobs
 > - **A Cron Job** is a *Repeatable Job* that executes again **only after a success**, on a fixed schedule.